Check Input Data in the Test Summary

 How to read the results

-Check that location details are accurate and precise.
+Ensure that the system location is accurate and precise.
 Using 4 decimal points provides enough precision (roughly ± 10 m) for most analyses.
 The minimum of 2 decimal points (roughly ±1 km) may be still enough for some analyses.

 See more details in the detailed section.